lukeg101/lukeg101.github.io/projects.md

 layout: page
 permalink: /projects/
 title: projects
-description: A collection of some projects posts I have worked on.
+description: A collection of some projects I have worked on.
 ---

 <ul class="post-list">